 We have delivered more than 28,000 hangi meals to the Murupara community!

-- Guided tour to a sacred archaeological site to view Maori rock carvings
+- Welcome to the tribal lands and a guided tour to sacred Maori rock carvings

-- Introduction to Murupara area, its history and challenges
+- Introduction to to the Murupara area, its people, history and challenges

 - Continental breakfast

 Experience Lake Aniwhenua with Stray

 Learn how to weave flax (a native plant) to create a dinner plate, basket or bracelet souv...